Terry Richardson: Sexual misconduct allegations

 Since 2001, Richardson has been accused multiple times of using his influence in the fashion industry to sexually exploit models during photo shoots, including coercing them to engage in sexual acts with him.

-Models with whom he has worked (including Rie Rasmussen and Jamie Peck) have accused Richardson of sexual misconduct, including exploitation.
+Models with whom he has worked (including Rie Rasmussen, Caron Bernstein, and Jamie Peck) have accused Richardson of sexual misconduct, including exploitation.

 In a 2010 interview at French Institute Alliance Française, Marc Jacobs said that Richardson is "not ill-spirited".
 Richardson published a letter in 2014 in The Huffington Post defending himself against the accusations.
 Richardson said that the allegations are false and that he considers himself "considerate and respectful" of his photography subjects.
 Models including Noot Seear, Daisy Lowe, and Charlotte Free have defended him.

-In 2017, due to the allegations of Richardson's sexual misconduct, many fashion brands and fashion magazines decided to no longer commission his work, including Valentino, Bulgari, and the Condé Nast magazines: Vogue, Glamour, Wired, Vanity Fair, and GQ.
+In 2017, due to the allegations of Richardson's sexual misconduct, many fashion brands and fashion magazines decided to no longer commission his work, including Valentino, Bulgari, and the Condé Nast magazines Vogue, Glamour, Wired, Vanity Fair, and GQ.
 Following the professional repercussions, he has not actively worked since 2018.